httk/httk/README.rst

      git pull
      pip install . --upgrade --user

+3. To setup the paths to the httk bash scripts you also need to run

+     source init.shell

+   To make this permanent, please add this line to your shell initialization script, e.g., ~/.bashrc (Note that we in the future will go over to a single 'script' endpoint, ``httk``, for which the pip install step should be sufficient.
+However, at this point the above source command is necessary.)

 You are now ready to use *httk*.

   *(Note: an alternative to installing with ``pip install`` is to just run httk out of the